jjvanzon/Circular-Language-Spec/spec/classes.md

 That *solid* line in the middle means it is an *object reference*.

-Or maybe an object reference to a class should be expressed with a dashed shape too:
+Perhaps it will look neater if the *object reference to a class* is expressed with a *dashed shape* too:

 <img src="images/Classes.013.png" width="200" />

-Perhaps that will look neater.

 ## Object Reference with a Class

-Similar to an *object* having a class, an *object reference* might also have a class.
+Similar to an *object* having a class, an *object reference* might have a class.
 Then merely objects of that class may be referenced.

 <img src="images/Classes.014.png" width="200" />

 The object reference on the left points out its class on the right.
 The object at the bottom also points out its class on the right.
-The solid line of the object reference is valid, since it the object it points out, has the same class.
+The solid line of the object reference is valid, because the object and the object reference have the same class.

 ## Object Reference without a Class